starvagrant/toh/toh.markdown/civil_wars_and_hosptial_beds.md

 ---------------------------------------------

-“Well, Dr. Creed,” the doctor looked over him, “your's is a most perplexing case.
+“Well, Dr. Creed,” the doctor looked over him, “yours is a most perplexing case.
 You're running a fever, have an elevated white blood cell count, and body wide inflammation.
 Your body is fighting something that's not responding to anti-biotics.
 The tests came back and we still can't locate the source of infection.
 But... you're in remarkable health for someone running your level of fever.
 I've never seen anything like it.”

 “Am I going to get better?
 I've barely slept for four days.”